Who is Ralf Little? Death in Paradise’s new detective will arrive in episode 5!

 That was followed up in 1995 with a small part in the series Elidor, again on the BBC.

-In 1998, Ralf Little was cast as Antony Royle in the sitcom The Royal Family, a role he held until the series came to an end in 2010.
+In 1998, Ralf Little was cast as Antony Royle in the sitcom The Royal Family, a role he held until the series came to an end in 2010 and is arguably his best-known role to date.

-Other major roles Ralf Little has held in his career have included Two Pints of Lager and a Packet of Crisps, The Cafe, Our Zoo and Borderline among others.
+Other major roles Ralf Little has held in his career have come in the likes of Two Pints of Lager and a Packet of Crisps, The Cafe, Our Zoo and Borderline among others.

 Unlike his other Death in Paradise co-stars, however, Ralf Little has appeared in the murder mystery series before.
 Way back in 2013's second series, Little appeared in the episode A Dash of Sunshine as the character Will Teague.

-Ralf Little is finally expected to appear in Death in Paradise as DI Neville Parker in episode 5 of series 9, airing on February 6th.
+Ralf Little is finally expected to appear in Death in Paradise as DI Neville Parker in episode 5 of series 9, airing on February 6th at 9pm on BBC One.

 Have something to tell us about this article?